My Varanasi Tour with a Shiva Devotee: Shiva City

-In one way, it was a sentiment I somewhat understood.
+In a way, it was a sentiment I somewhat understood.
 Generally speaking, a Muslim also places a special value on passing away in Mecca, and being buried there in its hallowed grounds.
-Taking personal responsibility to prepare your loved one's body for its final rites, is also a concept that is familiar to me - it is ok, but not preferred, to delegate it to a stranger, such as an undertaker.
+Taking personal responsibility to prepare your loved one’s body for its final rites, is also a concept that is familiar to me.
+It is ok, but not preferred, to delegate it to a stranger, such as an undertaker.

-But on the other hand, cremation is not a familiar norm for me.
 By this time I had already seen a cremation, on my first trekking day in Annapurna.
-But that was from a far distance, far across a river.
-So I was curious, if I observed the rites up close, whether I would feel a morbidness to the proceedings like the other travellers.
+But that was from a distance, far across a river.
+So I was curious.
+If I observed the rites up close, would I feel a morbidness to the proceedings like the other travellers?
 Or would it simply feel, like a funeral?

 Looking for Manikarnika Ghat

 Initially I intended to simply walk along Dashashwamedh Ghat towards Manikarnika, the cremation ghat.
-But upon reaching Manmandir Ghat, the way onwards was obstructed - so I was forced to re-ascend and enter the warrens of Varanasi's ancient alleyways.
+However, upon reaching Manmandir Ghat, the way onwards was obstructed, so I was forced to re-ascend and enter the warrens of Varanasi’s ancient alleyways.

 This part of Varanasi reminded me strongly of the warrens of Fez Medina, in Morocco.
 Except the relatively higher humidity rendered the atmosphere quite a bit mustier and moldier and grubbier than the Mediterranean/ North African close-packed old cities.
 But structurally, in the way it had grown organically over long ages, it felt similar.

-So I knew, I could look at my map for comfort, but really it wasn't going to be much use to me on my Varanasi walking tour.
+So I knew, I could look at my map for comfort, but really it wasn’t going to be much use to me on my Varanasi walking tour.

-But I gave it a shot.
+But I continued anyway.
 I figured, considering how important Manikarnika was, surely I would eventually end up there, just by rambling?